-College-level advanced course following the curriculum established by the college board advanced placement (AP) program for computer science; focuses on the innovative and multidisciplinary aspects of computing as well as the computational thinking practices that help students see how computing is relevant to many areas of their everyday lives; introduces students to the creative aspects of programming abstractions algorithms, large data sets, the Internet, cyber security concerns, and computing impacts.For seniors who have completed Algebra II, this course can count as their final math course for graduation and this course can also be taken as an elective for qualified students.
+AP Computer Science Principles is a college-level course following the curriculum established by the College Board advanced AP program for computer science.
+It focuses on the innovative and multidisciplinary aspects of computing as well as the computational thinking practices that help students see how computing is relevant to many areas of their everyday lives.
+The course also introduces students to the creative aspects of programming abstractions algorithms, large data sets, the Internet, cyber security concerns, and computing impacts.
+NOTE: For seniors who have completed Algebra II, this course can count as their final math course for graduation, or this course can be taken as an elective for qualified students.